 Whether you are a group chartering the whole boat or a solo traveller joining with others, you can be sure of the same attentive treatment from the experienced liveaboard staff who enjoy entertaining their guests.
 Tanks are filled in their stations, so once your gear is set up you won't have to move it again for the duration of your Similan or Burma diving trip.
 All carrying of equipment is done by the boat crew.
 With an enriched air nitrox system, large dive deck and 2 motorised tenders, the Deep Andaman Queen liveaboard certainly has plenty to boast about.

-Notes: Please note that for Myanmar trips the bookings will be closed 3 weeks before the trip departure date to allow time for immigration procedures.
+Myanmar trips: the bookings will be closed 3 weeks before the trip departure date to allow time for immigration procedures.

 Dive experience: Participants are recommended to have PADI Advanced Open Water or Adventure Deep Dive certification to get the most from the trip.
 Open Water certified divers with maximum depth limitation of 18 meters must have dived within 6 months to date of departure.
 Otherwise, a Scuba Review is strongly recommended prior to the trip.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, return transfers to the boat from Phuket airport (18:00 hrs) and Khao Lak hotels (19:00 hrs), experienced English-speaking divemaster(s) (4-5 divers per DM), dives (as detailed in the trips above), tanks, weights and weightbelts.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, return transfers to the boat from Phuket Aiirport (18:00 hrs) and Khao Lak hotels (19:00 hrs), experienced English-speaking divemaster(s) (4-5 divers per DM), dives (as detailed in the trips above), tanks, weights and weightbelts, all taxes.

-Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment rental (approx. THB 700 per day) to be paid in advance, dive insurance, Similan and Surin park fees at approximately US$ 7 per day, with an entry fee of US$ 17 per park, Burma marine park fees (currently approx. US$ 60), Myanmar entry fee US$ 200 (payable in crisp US dollar notes), 10% surcharge for tours departing 24 and 30 December.
+Cruise price per person excludes (mandatory, unless customer provides own): Scuba equipment rental (US$ 18 per day, paid in advance), dive insurance, Similan and Surin park fees at approximately US$ 5 per day, with an entry fee of US$ 13 per park, Burma marine park fees (currently approx. US$ 47), Myanmar entry fee US$ 200 (payable in crisp US dollar notes).
 Unless otherwise stated, all the listed items need to be paid on arrival.

-Optional extras: Alcoholic drinks, nitrox fills for enriched air certified divers (US$ 8 per fill, US$ 67 for 4 nights, US$ 83 for 5 nights, US$ 117 for 7 nights), torches, dive computer.
-Unless otherwise stated, all the listed items need to be paid on arrival.
+Optional extras: Alcoholic drinks (paid onboard), nitrox fills for enriched air certified divers (US$ 7 per fill, packages available)), dive computer (US$ 13 per day), torch (US$ 3 per day), 15 litre tank (US$ 9 per day).
+Unless otherwise stated, all the listed items need to be paid on in advance.

 For Myanmar dive trips, a pick up is provided from Ranong hotels at 07:00 hrs.
 Boarding at Ranong Pier is before 10:00 hrs as the boat leaves the pier at that time.
 If you are already in Myanmar, you can be picked up and dropped off in the Kawthuang area, the gateway to Mergui and where the liveaboards make immigration checks at the beginning and end of each cruise.
 The boat returns to Ranong at 17:00 hrs.
 If you are staying in Phuket, you would be back around 21:30 hrs.
 The last dive will be at around 14:00 hrs on the last day of the trip.
 Please wait at least 18 hours before flying after diving.